fuatboluk/rpg-framework/README.md

-# rpg-framework
+# RPG Framework

-A small and fast PHP framework.
+A lightweight and high-performance PHP framework designed for simplicity and flexibility.

 ## System Settings

-System settings are defined in settings.php.
-The settings you can change are Constants, Database, and Defaults.
+System settings can be configured in the `settings.php` file.
+The main sections include:

-   * Constants → Timezone, language, and debug definitions.
+   * Constants → Defines timezone, language, and debugging settings.

-   * Database  → Database connection information.
+   * Database → Database connection details.

-   * Defaults  → Project defaults.
+   * Defaults → Default settings for your project.

 ## Root Directory

-The root directory of your project is `public`.
-The index.php inside it manages all routes.
-You can upload CSS, JS, webfonts, images, robots.txt, sitemap.xml, and all accessible resources to this directory.
+Your project's root directory is `public`.
+The `index.php` inside this directory handles all routing.
+You can place your static assets such as CSS, JS, webfonts, images, `robots.txt`, and `sitemap.xml` in this directory.

 ## Installation

-Clone the rpg-framework repository and upload it to the default directory of your web server.
+To get started with RPG Framework, clone the repository and upload it to your web server's root directory.

 ## Apache Configuration

-RPG comes with a `.htaccess` configuration in the `public` directory for Apache.
+RPG Framework includes an `.htaccess` file for Apache configuration in the `public` directory.

 ## Nginx Configuration

-You can run the RPG Framework with the nginx configuration provided here.
+If you're using Nginx, you can use the following configuration to serve RPG Framework.

 ```
     server {